The Complete Guide To Setting Up Your Diet

-Fibre is a classification of carbohydrate.
-We cover this here because fibre keeps us feeling fuller without adding significantly to the calorie content of food, lowers blood sugar levels and delays digestion of food, lowers cholesterol, helps us avoid constipation, and reduces colon cancer risk.
+Fiber is a classification of carbohydrate.
+We cover this here because fiber keeps us feeling fuller without adding significantly to the calorie content of food, lowers blood sugar levels and delays digestion of food, lowers cholesterol, helps us avoid constipation, and reduces colon cancer risk.
 It is clearly very good stuff (full list of benefits here).

-However, it’s also possible to have too much, the side effects being gas, diarrhoea (and thus the increased risk of browning your pants in public), constipation and bloating.
+However, it’s also possible to have too much, the side effects being gas, diarrhea (and thus the increased risk of browning your pants in public), constipation and bloating.

 Keep between the following numbers and try not to have large jumps in your intake and you’ll be fine:

 - Minimum – 20 g/25 g for women and men respectively.

 - Maximum – 20% of your carb intake.

 Further Reading: Fibre – Nature’s Broom by Lyle McDonald.

 There are 7 Calories in every gram of alcohol.